-Climate change is recognised as a principal risk to our Co-op, which is further disclosed on page 67.
-The way we identify, assess, manage and monitor risk is explained on page 60 - 63.
+Climate change is recognised as a principal risk to our Co-op.
+The way we identify, assess, manage and monitor risk is explained within our report in full.

 Metrics and targets

 Our plan sets out targets, endorsed by the Science-Based Targets initiative (SBTi) across all scopes.
 Our current targets reach to 2025 - however, recognising the need to decarbonise further and faster, we are now resetting these across all scopes, in the near and long term.
 This will ensure that they are in line with keeping the global temperature increase to no more than 1.5 degrees Celsius above pre-industrial temperatures.